Koshyari’s Maharashtra action: Of legality and Constitutional morality

 Kashyap recalled the examples of former prime ministers Charan Singh and AB Vajpayee, who had to resign as they were unable to prove their majority in the Lok Sabha.

-Another former Lok Sabha secretary general, P D T Achary, said though a governor had the discretion to appoint a person as the chief minister when no party had the majority, he had to abide by the guidelines of the Sarkaria Commission (which went into the Centre-states relations).
+Another former Lok Sabha secretary-general, P D T Achary, said though a governor had the discretion to appoint a person as the chief minister when no party had the majority, he had to abide by the guidelines of the Sarkaria Commission (which went into the Centre-states relations).

 The Supreme Court too adopted the commission's recommendations in the Bommai and Rameshwar Thakur cases and issued instructions for the governors to follow.

 What Koshyari did was "legally, constitutionally and technically correct.
-He went through the process of calling all the parties one by one to form government.
+He went through the process of calling all the parties one by one to form the government.
 But sufficient time was not given to the Shiv Sena to work out the alliance", Achary said.

 The governor should have known that the process of different parties coming together for government formation was not an easy one as they had to iron out their differences, he added.

-Achary, who served as the secretary general in the 14th and 15th Lok Sabha, felt Koshyari could have given more time to the Shiv Sena-Congress-NCP alliance.
+Achary, who served as the secretary-general in the 14th and 15th Lok Sabha, felt Koshyari could have given more time to the Shiv Sena-Congress-NCP alliance.
 "There is nothing wrong in giving more time," he said.

 Similarly, the governor committed no wrong in revoking the President's rule in the early hours and swearing-in Fadnavis as chief minister immediately after that, Achary said, adding, "All the constitutional authorities have to function 24x7 and there is no difference of day or night for them."